 For more information: www.vertical-aerospace.com

-Desktop Engineering (DTE) provide full turnkey solutions for CAD, CAM, FEA, CAE and PLM solutions.
+Desktop Engineering (DTE) provides full turnkey solutions for CAD, CAM, FEA, CAE, and PLM solutions.
 As a fully accredited Dassault Systèmes platinum partner, it helps customers overcome their challenges and become super users in CATIA, 3DEXPERIENCE, SOLIDWORKS, ENOVIA, DELMIA, and 3DVIA to name just a few software products.